 Fairly Funded Education

-As a proud product of the Philadelphia public school system, I was privileged to experience the best of our public school system – including Central High School (255!).
+I am proud to be leading the effort to get rid of lead in the drinking water in all schools across Pennsylvania.
 I believe every student should have the opportunity to obtain a quality education, regardless of the neighborhood they reside in.

-Our school buildings are falling apart, our teachers are underpaid, and our students lack proper access to mental health resources.
+Because I know that our school buildings are falling apart, our teachers are underpaid, and our students lack proper access to mental health resources.
 All the while, Pennsylvania is 47th in the nation in public education spending.
 As we continue transitioning to in-person learning while still in the midst of the COVID-19 pandemic, I believe that all children, teachers, and community residents have the right to feel safe and secure in their school facilities.
+As a proud product of the Philadelphia public school system, I was privileged to experience the best of our public school system – including Central High School (255!).

 I will: